asmotor/asmotor/doc/LinkerMemoryLayoutFile.md

 # Machine Definition File
 A machine definition file provides a machine definition for the linker to use when placing sections in memory.
+The assembler is also able to read this file, and will use it to define the groups available as `SECTION` types.
+This avoids having to define groups in both source files and the machine definition file.

 To define a machine definition, "groups" and "pools" must be declared.